jamesheald/COIN/README.md

     end
 end
 ```
-The store property must be set *before* running the model.
 For a full list of the names of variables that can be stored see [Variable names](#variable-names) .

 ### Fitting the model to data